AntonioCardenas/PopUpTSOps/ENV_EXAMPLE.md

 ## 🔧 Required Configuration

-Copy this example and configure it for your project:
+Copy this example to `.env.local` and configure it for your project:

 ```env
 # Firebase Configuration (Required)